University of Nottingham Malaysia

 - Statistical Process Control and Quality Improvement

 - Stress Analysis

 All candidates are considered on an individual basis and we accept a broad range of qualifications.
 The entrance requirements below apply to 2021 entry.

-An upper second class honours degree (or international equivalent) in electrical and electronic engineering or a related discipline.
+An upper second class honours degree (or international equivalent) in Mechanical Engineering or a related discipline.
 Non-UK qualifications will be assessed against this standard.

 If deemed necessary, applicants may also be required to attend an interview.

 Applicants must have graduated from an approved university.
 Other equivalent qualifications will be considered on a case-by-case basis.